thoughtbot/homebrew-formulae/README.md

 # homebrew-formulae

-A homebrew tap for various thoughtbot projects.
+A Homebrew tap for various thoughtbot projects.

 ## Usage